YazRaso/Calcite/README.md

 Go ahead, try to add and delete a few transactions, generate receipts!

 ---
-## 💡 Tips and Troubleshooting
-## 💡 TIP: Make sure your signature is in .PNG format ensuring quality and compatibility
+## 💡 Tip: Make sure your signature is in .PNG format ensuring quality and compatibility
 ## 🐳 Docker build fail?
 The build may fail on some systems due to relative paths on the provided .env file Create a .env file in the ```Calcite/docker``` directory